kashmawy/CarND-Capstone/README.md

 The following are the main components of the project:

 1. Perception: The perception component can be found under tl_detector and is responsible for classifying if the vehicle has a red traffic light or green traffic light ahead of it.
+TL Detector subscribes to the images captured from the camera mounted on the vehicle and whenever the traffic light is within a certain distance, then it starts passing the image to the classifier for classification.
+The classifier classifies the image into either traffic light with red lights, green lights or yellow lights.
+The check for the traffic light being within a certain distance is done by checking against the YAML file which contains the positions of the traffic lights.

+TODO(kash): Add how is this used afterwards

 2. Planning: The planning component can be found under waypoint_updater and is responsible for creating a list of waypoints with an associated target velocity based on the perception component.